 I have learned a great deal over the last several years of watching and interacting with kids at an overnight camp, and I can tell you, without hesitation, that when your camper comes home with a dirty face, black feet and an inevitable cough—he will still be “cleaner” than he was when he left.

 1. No Mommy or Daddy.
 Boom.
 Right out of the gate, buh-bye, parents!
 Even my own kids aren’t allowed to come to our family cabin while they are campers.
 If I saw them around camp, great, but if not, maybe at dinner, yo!
 Parents aren’t present, but there are plenty of people in charge, and there are rules.
 Camp Rules.
 It doesn’t take long for the kids to get used to the rules though, because deep down they know they are the right rules for them at this point in their life.
 And if they don’t—they will one day.

 2. No phones or electronics around camp or at meal time.
 Sorry, kids!
 You have to TALK to each other!
 HAHA!
-And you know what’s so crazy about that?
+And you know what’s so crazy?
 They do talk.
 They talk a LOT.
 In fact, they don’t shut up, ever!
 If you were to walk into the Mess Hall at an overnight camp, you’d think you’d just stepped into the twilight zone: A huge group of people, so loud, all talking with each other.
 Chanting, cheering, singing.
-You’d think it was the biggest, craziest, most fun family dinner ever in history—and for them, it is.
+You’d think it was the biggest, craziest, most fun family dinner ever in history—and it is.

 3. No “I” in Team.
 I rarely get to watch TV over the summer because I’m usually busy at camp, but on one of my trips home, I started watching a reality show portraying the Arizona Cardinals football team.
-I noticed their teamwork philosophy is very similar to what binds a cabin together, except, in reality, kids don’t always operate as a team.
+I noticed their teamwork philosophy is very similar to what binds a cabin together, except kids don’t always operate as a team.